= = = =

 Full article at https://theconversation.com/why-eating-grass-fed-beef-isnt-going-to-help-fight-climate-change-84237 and also at http://www.fcrn.org.uk/fcrn-blogs/tara-garnett/blog-post-tara-garnett-why-eating-grass-fed-beef-isn%E2%80%99t-going-help-fight

 Regards Land Clearing, Deforestation & the Mass Destruction of Wildlife in Australia to make Pasture & Grazing for Livestock Animals:

-“approximately 30 per cent of Australia’s land area was covered in forest before European colonisation; today, only about 16 per cent of the land area is forest… The main cause of clearing is for pasture…”
+From an Australian Government report: “approximately 30 per cent of Australia’s land area was covered in forest before European colonisation; today, only about 16 per cent of the land area is forest… The main cause of clearing is for pasture…”

 A definition of pasture is “land covered with grass and other low plants suitable for grazing animals, especially cattle or sheep.”

 In other words the main cause of deforestation in Australia was to benefit the profits of the animal agriculture livestock industries.

 References: “Australia: State of the Environment 2016”, the Australian Government’s Department of the Environment and Energy; at https://soe.environment.gov.au/theme/land/topic/2016/vegetation-0 google search.